Friday, March 14, 2014

 Patek Philippe’s Calatrava Ref.
 5227 is as classy and high-grade as any large dress watch could ever get.
 With a 39mm diameter gold case and 9mm thickness, the watch is not really a chunky type of large watch.
 Rather, it is just the right size for the modern dress watch – admirable but not too conspicuous.
 The caliber 324 S C automatic is a powerful modern mechanical movement which includes Patek Philippe’s Gyromax balance wheel as well as the Spyromax hairspring technology.
 The world renowned Swiss watch company tops off this elegant contraption with a pristine white dial adorn with simple indices, a date aperture, and dauphine-style hands.
 Even in the most minimalist styles, Patek Philippe upholds its name for sophisticated and topnotch quality timepieces.

-Find Patek Philippe at Shreve & Co. on Post Street in San Francisco – an authorized retailer for Patek Philippe.
+Find Patek Philippe at Shreve & Co. on Post Street in San Francisco, in the Stanford Shopping Center in Palo Alto, and on SW Broadway in Portland – authorized retailers for Patek Philippe.